clean-cloogle/cloogle.org/README.md

 script described above.
 The error codes above 150 are specific to the script and cannot be returned by the Clean backend.

-After sending the result, the server will close the connection immediately.
-This allows us to not have to worry about simultaneous connections.
-Unfortunately, it means making a new connection for every request.

 ### Live statistics
 There is a possibility to set up a web page that shows live statistics.
 Currently, only the last few searches are shown.
 For this, you need to have